HydrologyFrankfurt/ReWaterGAP/docs/user_guide/index.rst

 | An advanced level of programming is required.

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-Find the contributors guide [here].
+Find the contributors guide `here <https://hydrologyfrankfurt.github.io/ReWaterGAP/contributers_guide/index.html>`_.